puppetlabs/puppetserver/documentation/configuration.markdown

     * `gem-home`: This setting determines where JRuby looks for gems.
 It is also used by the `puppetserver gem` command line tool.
 If not specified, uses the Puppet default `/var/lib/puppet/jruby-gems`.
     * `master-conf-dir`: Optionally, set the path to the Puppet configuration directory.
 If not specified, uses the Puppet default `/etc/puppet`.
     * `master-var-dir`: Optionally, set the path to the Puppet variable directory.
 If not specified, uses the Puppet default `/var/lib/puppet`.
     * `max-active-instances`: Optionally, set the maximum number of JRuby instances to allow.
-Defaults to 'num-cpus+2'.
+Defaults to roughly 'num-cpus - 1', with a minimum default value of 1 and a maximum default value of 4.
     * `borrow-timeout`: Optionally, set the timeout when attempting to borrow an instance from the JRuby pool in milliseconds.
 Defaults to 1200000.
 * The `profiler` settings configure profiling:
     * `enabled`: if this is set to `true`, it enables profiling for the Puppet Ruby code.
 Defaults to `false`.